 DMPED is releasing this Request for Proposals (RFP) on behalf of the Government of the District of Columbia.
-The RFP is posted on DMPED's website: http://dmped.dc.gov/page/2Patterson
+The RFP is posted on DMPED's website: http://dmped.dc.gov/.

-Pre-Response Information Session and Site Visit
+Pre-Reponses Information Session and Site Visit

-DMPED will conduct an information session and introductory site visit on July 12 at 2:00pm.
-The location for the information session will be posted to the DMPED website.
+DMPED will conduct an information session and introductory site visit at Beulah Baptist Church, 5820 Dix St NE on Thursday, July 11, 2018.
 Attendance at this session is strongly recommended for all Respondents.